mrwatson-de/fmworkmate.github.io/troubleshooting-fmtextconverter.md

 ### Solutions

 - Make the search phrase more specific, e.g. by adding more text to the search term.
-- Add extra search and replace terms to avoid / fix the problem
+- Add extra search & replace terms to avoid / fix the problem

 ## The XML is broken